 In Neder v.
 United States, 527 U.S. 1 (1999), the Supreme Court held that materiality is an element under § 1344.
-Following Neder, the Seventh Circuit has made clear that "district courts should include materiality in the jury instructions for section 1344."
+Following Neder, "district courts should include materiality in the jury instructions for section 1344."
 United States v.
 Reynolds, 189 F.3d 521, 525 n.2 (7th Cir.
 1999).
 See also United States v.
 Fernandez, 282 F.3d 500, 509 (7th Cir.
-2002).
-See the Pattern Instruction for materiality for mail and wire fraud to include where appropriate with bank fraud charges, including that a materially false or fraudulent pretense, representation, or promise may be accomplished by an omission or the concealment of material information.
+2002). that a materially false or fraudulent pretense, representation, or promise may be accomplished by an omission or by the concealment of material information.
+Although the Seventh Circuit has not yet addressed the application of Neder to § 1344(1) specifically, the Ninth Circuit, in United States v.
+Omer, 395 F.3d 1087 (9th Cir.
+2005), held that materiality is an element of a § 1344(1) violation under Neder.
+In light of the general admonitions in Neder and in Reynolds, this instruction has been modified to reflect this requirement.
+Reference may be made to the Pattern Instruction for materiality ("Definition of Material") accompanying the mail and wire fraud instructions, which incorporate the notion that a materially false or fraudulent pretense, representation, or promise may be accomplished by an omission or by the concealment of material information.